uss-web-team/common/training/sql/sql1.md

 jdbc:oracle:thin:@dev10db.it.utah.edu:1528:dev10
 ```

-There is a table called `COUNTRY`.

 ### Basic statements

+There is a table called `COUNTRY` in this database.

 The [desc](http://docs.oracle.com/cd/B19306_01/server.102/b14357/ch12019.htm) statement.
 ```sql